 At the top of the hierarchy of courts in the judicial system stands the Supreme Court of Justice (Cour supérieure de Justice), which comprises a Court of Cassation (Cour de Cassation) and a Court of Appeal (Cour d'Appel), plus a Public Prosecutor’s Office (Parquet Général).

-The Court of Cassation has a single division of five judges; it is primarily responsible for hearing cases seeking to overturn or set aside decisions given by the various divisions of the Court of Appeal and judgments by courts of last resort.
+The Court of Cassation is primarily responsible for hearing cases seeking to cancel or set aside on points of law decisions given by the various divisions of the Court of Appeal and judgments by courts of last resort.
 Representation by a lawyer is compulsory.

-The Court of Appeal has ten divisions, each consisting of three judges.
-It hears civil, commercial and criminal cases and cases decided by the industrial tribunals in the country’s two judicial districts.
+The Court of Appeal hears civil, commercial and criminal cases and cases decided by the industrial tribunals in the country’s two judicial districts.
 Representation by a lawyer is compulsory, except in criminal cases and applications for interim measures (référés).
 The criminal division of the Court of Appeal hears appeals against judgments by the criminal division of the District Court (Tribunal d'Arrondissement).
-This division consists of five judges.

-The country is divided into two judicial districts (arrondissements judiciaires), and each has a District Court: one is in Luxembourg and the other is in Diekirch.
+The country is divided into two judicial districts (arrondissements judiciaires), each of which has a District Court: one in Luxembourg and the other in Diekirch.

-The two District Courts are divided into sections consisting of three judges; each District Court has its own Public Prosecutor’s Office comprising a State Prosecutor (Procureur d'Etat) and assistant prosecutors (substituts).
-Investigating judges (juges d'instruction) at each of the District Courts are responsible for conducting the pre‑trial judicial inquiry into the more serious categories of offence (affaires criminelles and affaires correctionnelles).
+The two District Courts are divided; each District Court has its own Public Prosecutor’s Office comprising a State Prosecutor (Procureur d'Etat) and assistant prosecutors (substituts).
+Investigating judges (juges d'instruction) at each of the District Courts are responsible for conducting a pre‑trial judicial inquiry into the more serious categories of offence (affaires criminelles and affaires correctionnelles).

-It has exclusive jurisdiction to hear cases which, due to their nature, are specifically assigned to it by law.
+It has exclusive jurisdiction to hear cases which, owing to their nature, are specifically assigned to it by law.
 It alone can hear applications for authority to enforce judgments handed down by foreign courts and legal instruments authenticated by public officers in other countries.
-District Courts also exercise non‑contentious jurisdiction, for example in regard to adoption, guardianship, emancipation, etc.
+District Courts also exercise non‑contentious jurisdiction, for example in respect of adoption, guardianship, emancipation, etc.

 The District Court hears appeals against judgments given at first instance by justices of the peace hearing cases within the Court’s judicial district.